HenryWJL/jaka_grasping/jaka_ros_driver/README.md

 ## ROS Wrapper for JAKA MiniCobo

 This is the package for using JAKA MiniCobo with ROS.
-You can directly clone the repository or download this package from [here](https://www.jaka.com/jszl.html).
+You can directly clone the repository to your workspace or download this package from [here](https://www.jaka.com/jszl.html).

 ## Usage Instructions